shah314/BPR/README.md

 The hit rate @ position 10 is around **51%** on the MovieLens [2] data set with 600 users, 9000 movies and 100,000 ratings.
 The data is uploaded to the data folder for convenience.

+The MovieLens data sets can be found on the [MovieLens Web Page](https://grouplens.org/datasets/movielens/).

 Usage:

     Run: python mainbpr.py